ThomasMertes/seed7/src/read_me.txt

                    Linux/Unix/BSD and the compilers from MinGW and Cygwin write the error messages to the error output (file descriptor 2).

+  LINKER: Defined when C_COMPILER does just invoke the stand-alone
+          C compiler.
+In that case LINKER contains the command to call the stand-alone linker.

   LINKER_OPT_DEBUG_INFO: Contains the linker option to add source
                          level debugging information to the